unm-historiography/2016-fall/new-historiography/outlines/madi-renaissance.retrospection.md

 - one of the earlier of the city-state chroniclers.
 Villani was from Florence & wrote in the vernacular, was eventually killed by the plague.
 - this chronicle was a *“comprehensive survey of the story of Florence from mythical foundation to the crisis of his own day, in which financial ruin was capped by the appearance of the plague.”* (pg.
 137)
 - *“he regularly noted the effects of natural disasters, but he also attended to the commercial and cultural progress of the Florentine people, as illustrated by architectural triumphs, the coinage of the florin, and the career of his contemporary Dante.”* (pg.
 138).
+ - a report of 'facts' in the traditional sense of the chronicle, *writing what happened*, and a report of the development of culture as well.
+Expansion of what is considered historically significant.

 **French Historiography**
 - Chastellain *“he also took pride in his historiographical calling, which was honored with an official appointment in 1455.”* (pg 142).
-May mark a transition where writing history is becoming more of a profession than previously.
+ - May mark a transition where writing history is becoming more of a profession than previously.
 - a focus on political life in France
 - de Commynes, linked with Thucydides, *“offering not only realistic politico-military narrative but also advice for princely consumption.”* (pg.
 143).
 Again, the purpose of history to teach (in this case princes).
 - saw a ‘divine balance’ in the power struggles of opposing nations which *”princes and other powerful men could maneuver but which they could never fully master.”* (pg 142).